konduto/blog/en/_posts/2016-05-11-what-to-do-when-you-get-your-firs-chargeback.md

 ## About Konduto

-A startup developing an **innovative technology** to bar e-commerce frauds.
+We are a startup developing an **innovative technology** to bar e-commerce frauds.
 Our **intelligent anti-fraud** monitors the client throughout his purchase journey in your site and evaluates the transaction in real time - **our answer is given in less than 1s**!
 We detect only the purchases that are really suspicious, approving more orders and reducing the costs with frauds. **Send us an e-mail on [hi@konduto.com](mailto:hi@konduto.com)**

 Follow us on [Linkedin](https://www.linkedin.com/company/konduto?trk=company_logo) and [Facebook](https://www.facebook.com/konduto?fref=ts)!